top of page

 Creating an effective platform at a bank like NatWest can unlock massive productivity gains and radically improve the developer experience.
 However, building a platform within a bank requires collaboration across many stakeholders, and the platform has to support a long list of requirements around compliance, governance, and regulation.
 The team at NatWest quickly learned they had to treat the “platform as a product” to be successful.

-Join Chris Plank, Enterprise Architect at NatWest Group and Derik Evangelista, Principal Engineer at Syntasso at the #KubeCon EU colocated Platform Engineering Day ( #PlatEngDay) to learn how NatWest are building their internal platform:
+Join Chris Plank, Enterprise Architect at NatWest Group and Derik Evangelista, Principal Engineer at Syntasso, at the #KubeCon EU colocated Platform Engineering Day ( #PlatEngDay) to learn how NatWest are building their internal platform:

 • Learn what platform as a product thinking means at a top UK bank like Natwest